 Vertical CRS for Soundings

-For IENC the vertical CRS must be in metres.
+For IENC the vertical CRS must be in metres and is only relevant to soundings (S-401 features Sounding , see S-401 Annex A – Data Classification and Encoding Guide clause 3.9), where the depth information is stored in the Z-coordinate.
 Depths are represented by positive values, while negative values indicated intertidal (drying) soundings.